Reporting and offender management (accessible)

 Fingerprints

-Fingerprints are essential for identification purposes and to ensure that the right individual can be identified when a case is in progress.
+Fingerprints are essential for identification purposes and to ensure that the right person can be identified when a case is in progress.
 You must take fingerprints at the earliest opportunity if they are not recorded on the system.

 Under section 141(7) of the Immigration and Asylum Act 1999 fingerprints may be taken when the person:

-- on arrival in the UK, fails to produce a valid passport or other document satisfactorily establishing their identity and nationality or citizenship.
+- on arrival in the UK, fails to produce a valid passport or other document satisfactorily establishing their identity and nationality or citizenship

-- has been refused leave to enter the UK but has been granted immigration bail subject to a condition restricting work, study or residence, if you reasonably suspect that the person might break the conditions.
+- has been refused leave to enter the UK but has been granted immigration bail subject to a condition restricting work, study or residence, if you reasonably suspect that the person might break the conditions

 - requires leave to enter or remain in the UK but does not have it